dart-lang/site-www/src/codelabs/dart-cheatsheet/index.md

 ### Code example

-Try setting the following variables to the indicated values:
+Try setting the following variables to the indicated values.

-<iframe src="{{site.dartpadx}}?id=f0d6e5f14e4606befa388f52eebc2647"></iframe>
+<iframe src="{{site.dartpadx}}?id=8ba5e98559ff2a2e92e58ac5a28f1cff"></iframe>

 ## Arrow syntax

-In the previous examples, you may have noticed an operator that looks like `=>`.
+You might have seen the `=>` symbol in Dart code.
-Dart's docs refer to it as "arrow syntax," and it's a way to define a function that executes the expression to its right and returns its value.
+This arrow syntax is a way to define a function that executes the expression to its right and returns its value.

 For example, consider this call to the `List` class's